 The url that InterActor can be accessed at consists of an address and a port.
+If you used the

-- Docker native: http://localhost:8000
+- Docker Native: http://localhost:8000

 When you run InterActor for the first time, you'll be redirected to the InterActor Settings page, where you'll be prompted to enter user credentials that you want to use to access InterActor, as well as the connection settings of your Neo4j instance.